enespolat24/mobillium-case/README.md

 ## technologies used
-- react.js with inertia.js
+- React.js with inertia.js
-- laravel 10
+- Laravel 10
+- Laravel sanctum for auth
-- redis for caching
+- Redis for caching
+- Vite for asset bundling
-- mysql for database
+- Mysql for database

 ## how to setup project

+***run these commands***
-first run : `composer i`
+`composer i`
-then run `php artisan migrate` then seed the database using `php artisan db:seed` to install npm dependencies use `npm install` to compile frontend assets we need to run `npm run build` or `npm run dev``
+`php artisan migrate`
+`php artisan db:seed`
+`npm install`
+`npm run build` or `npm run dev`
-> if you're using brave browser you'll need to turn off blade shield
+> if you're using brave browser you'll need to turn off blade shield because of the Vite

+## how to run tests
+please run `php artisan test`

 ## api endpoints: